dcodesdev/rustfinity.com/challenges/constructors/description.md

 ## Requirements

-1. The struct must be named `Book`.
-2. Implement a constructor function `Book::new` that:
+1. Implement a constructor function `Book::new` that:

    - Takes three arguments: `title` (string slice), `author` (string slice), and `year` (integer).
    - Returns a `Book` instance with the specified values and default `likes` value of `0`.

-3. Remember to use `pub` for fields (required for testing).
+2. Remember to use `pub` for fields (required for testing).

 ## Example Test